This article has links to products and services we love, which we may make commission from.

 Close to the pier is the remains of one of the Augustinian Nunneries in Scotland.

-Constructed in the 13th century, the Iona Nunnery overlooks St Ronan’s Bay and has done so for over 350 years.
+Constructed in the 13th century, the Iona Nunnery has been overlooking St Ronan’s Bay for over 350 years.

-The women who lived here did so for many reasons, such as they were unmarried daughters, widows, illegitimate children and estranged wives.
+The women who lived here did so for many reasons, such as being unmarried daughters, widows, illegitimate children, or estranged wives.

 Seems ironic now we know that Columba didn’t allow women on Iona during his time!